keithallatt/HierarchicalMultiLabelClassification/README.md

 - rescale model diagram so it looks good on main Github page
 - can add Latex support to model explanations (i.e. L subscript 1 instead of L1)
 - highlight where GRU parameters come from in the model parameters section
-- change multi-label classification to hierarchical multi-class classification
 - include graph in intro which highlights the difference between standard multi-class classification and our hierarchical multi-label classification
+- add in RNNEncoder model